eryilmaz0/Tesodev-Backend-Challange/README.md

 ## Order Microservice
 Order project is responsible for handling order transactions such as read, create, update and delete.
 When creating and updating an order, makes customer validation.
-This transaction is performed by making a synchronous request to the Validate Customer endpoint in customer microservice.
+This transaction is performing by making a synchronous request to the Validate Customer endpoint in customer microservice.
 In this project, i used Entity Framework Core as ORM technology, and PostgreSQL as Database.
 Also in this project, i used Onion Architecture what an implementation of the Clean Architecture.
 I Created four layers which Domain, Application, Infrastructure and Web Api.
 I used CQRS and mediator pattern, and used mediatr library for implementation of the mediator and CQRS pattern.

 <p align="center">
   <img src="img/onionarchitecture.png" />